 Residency isn’t a be all end all for ophthalmic knowledge.
 There’s no way you’ll learn everything.
 Rather, it should be a solid foundation of knowledge that you can continually to build on as the the practice of medicine evolves.
 Without the knowledge and expertise acquired in the many hours committed and numerous cases seen in a rigorous residency and perhaps fellowship, there’s no way you can continually to keep up with current techniques, clinical trials, and surgical methods.

 While you must acquire enough knowledge during residency training to be able to work independently as an attending, one important thing is to know the limits of your knowledge- you need to know what you don’t know so you won’t do anything dangerous- and to refer it out to someone appropriate.

 Other times, there is a debate in the art of medicine and it helps to hear different opinions from different docs; once you try several methods you’ll find out what works best in your hands.

 Working in a group my first two jobs, I definitely took advantage of the knowledge of my colleagues.
-In fact, during my first government job I sometimes had another surgeon about ten years out of training observe my cases and give me tips to make my surgeries more efficient.
+During my first government job I sometimes had another surgeon about ten years out of training observe my cases and give me tips to make my surgeries more efficient.
 He also helped me out with patients in clinic I had questions on.
-But the quality of the people in your group may vary; there were definitely some that I actively avoided seeking help (and in fact was frequently called on to fix their mistakes).
+But the quality of the people in your group may vary.
+There were definitely some that I actively avoided seeking help, and in fact was frequently called on to fix their mistakes.